Divorce in Singapore

 4. The spouse must form an intention to end the matrimonial union when he/she leaves.
 This intention need not necessarily be communicated.

 The plaintiff has to satisfy the requirement that the spouses have lived separately continuously for a period of 3 years.
-The Court also requires the following details:
+To prove the defendant’s consent to the divorce, the Court also requires the following details:

 1. Date which the plaintiff and defendant commenced their separation